vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 coming from Kekaya country crossed

-it first and then Satadrü) Homatirtha--(under VS) K. 1.35.11 Hrṣikesa-(on the Ganges about 24
+it first and then Satadrū) Homatirtha--(under VS) K. 1.35.11 Hrṣikesa-(on the Ganges about 24

 miles north of Haridvāra) Var.
 146. 63-64 (Viṣnu is deemed to stay there)